MichaelSheinman/short-story-generator/README.md

 The two models can be used together in a web-application to help writers overcome the writer's block and improve their speed of writing short stories.

+For the short-story generation, we fine-tuned a pre-trained GPT-2 model.

 ## Model Figure
 GPT2 model:

+GPT-2 is primarily comprised of a sequence of transformer blocks, each employing multi-headed attention (Improving Language Understanding by Generative Pre-Training), with multiple normalization layers (Language Models are Unsupervised Multitask Learners).
+Inputs are represented as tokens, though the relationship between words and tokens is not one-to-one.

 RNN model: